smancill/vim-config/README.md

 ## Plugins

-The following plugins are used (check `vimrc` for configuration details):
+The following plugins are used (check `bundle.vim` for configuration details):

 * [local-vimrc](https://github.com/MarcWeber/vim-addon-local-vimrc):
   simple local `vimrc` with hash protection (`.vimrc` and `.project.vim`